 In the UK the Intensive Care National Audit and Research Centre (ICNARC) collects the results from ICUs across the country.
 Back in April half of those entering ICUs, and two thirds put on ventilators, were leaving dead.
 A month on things have improved a little – overall mortality is 44 per cent and, for those on ventilators, down to 54 per cent.

 What’s the difference?
-Vitamin C. The US ICUs reporting zero deaths are giving intravenous vitamin C, together with steroids and anti-coagulants.
+What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against….
+The US ICUs reporting zero deaths are giving intravenous vitamin C, together with steroids and anti-coagulants.
 The UK ICUs shun vitamin C. Yet, even before the coronavirus had hit the British Isles medical experts in Wuhan, China, the epicentre of the first outbreak, had not only started using intravenous vitamin C, but had started a randomised placebo controlled trial, the gold standards of all research, at Zhongnan Hospital, part of the University of Wuhan.
 “We had seen vitamin C work with SARS patients” said Dr Zhi Yong Peng, in charge of the trial, registered with the National Institutes of Health, which meant it was in plain view of all medical experts in the field.
 Dr Peng gave critically ill, mechanically ventilated patients either a drip containing vitamin C or sterile water.
 “24 per cent of the vitamin C patients died, compared to 35 per cent of those given sterile water.”
 These preliminary results were released on April 6th.
 That’s more than half the mortality compared to the UK’s latest figure.

 The results of the Chinese research, and the even better results of the American ICUs were given to NHS decision makers, also Public Health England, key cabinet ministers including Matt Hancock, the Minister of Health, and members of SAGE, the Scientific Advisory Group of experts.
 In fact, everyone in any position of influence.
 The response?
 Nothing.
 Instead of applying black box thinking it was as if anyone else’s findings disappear down a black hole.